| Document Number: | WG14 N1269 |

 until after the time specified by the

-xtime object *xt
+xtime object *xt.

 The type is the function type that is passed to thrd_create to create a new thread.

-enum { thrd_success = ..... };
+thrd_successenum { thrd_success = ..... };

 The compile-time constant is returned by a function to indicate that the requested operation succeeded.